rwandantechy/clmpi-benchmark/docs/clmpi_definition.md

 ## Overview

 CLMPI is a unified performance ranking metric designed to comprehensively evaluate Large Language Models (LLMs) across multiple dimensions.
+This implementation is based on the research by **Maikel Leon** (University of Miami, 2024) in "Benchmarking Large Language Models with a Unified Performance Ranking Metric."
 The metric integrates both qualitative and quantitative assessments to provide a holistic comparison of LLM capabilities.

 ## Core Components